TuckerMoses/HackMIT/README.md

 * No one has capitalized on this (Pocket, Readwise, Goodreads, etc) as a social-first opportunity yet.
 With Notion/Roam APIs becoming fully baked soon, now's the time to build!

 ### The solution
-Webshelf is a digital bookshelf of sorts, that is inherently social while still being a valuable tool for personal use.
+Webshelf is a digital bookshelf of sorts.
+Inherently social while still being a valuable tool for personal use.